-Choosing new living arrangements for your loved one involves a deep awareness of their needs as well as a clear understanding of the various models of care and facilities.
+Choosing a community and living arrangement for your loved one involves a deep awareness of their needs as well as a clear understanding of the various models of care and facilities.
 Discover how Sonoma House’s unique composition and services compare to other options you may be considering.

-This checklist is a useful tool you can use when evaluating different communities.
+This checklist is a useful tool you can use when evaluating and choosing a community.

 Traditional Large Facility